 An herb is a plant that is valued for flavor, scent, medicinal or other qualities other than its food value.
-Herbs are used in cooking, as herbalsmedicines, and for spiritual purposes.
+Herbs are used in cooking, as medicines, and for spiritual purposes.
 Herbs have a variety of uses including culinary, medicinal, or in some cases even spiritual usage.
 General usage differs between culinary herbs and medicinal herbs.
 In medicinal or spiritual use any of the parts of the plant might be considered "herbs", including leaves, roots, flowers, seeds, resin, root bark, inner bark (cambium), berries and sometimes the pericarp or other portions of the plant.

 Herbs can be traced back into the times of the ancient Egyptians and the ancient Chinese.
 There are also references in the Bible and medieval documents that show herbs were used by most households.
 Growing herbs is something that is very beneficial to gardeners for several different purposes.
 Herbs may be used to flavor food, for potpourri, for tea, for medical purposes or to even control pests in the garden.